alexeilebedev/openacr/README.md

       ...

-The `-manywin` option enables emacs' gdb's `gud-many-windows` mode, which brings up a debugger layout reminiscent of modern IDEs, with locals, breakpoints, threads subwindows, etc.
+The `-manywin` option enables emacs' gdb's `gud-many-windows` mode, which brings up a debugger layout reminiscent of Visual Studio or Eclipse, with locals, breakpoints, threads subwindows, etc.
 Additionally specifying the `-disas` option enables the disassembly window.

 ### Specifying arguments